Hadi90fe/dev-best-practices/README.md

     npm install
     ```

-4. **Start the development server**:
+4. **Start the Markdown server**:

+    To view Markdown files in your browser, run:

     ```bash
-    npm run dev
+    npm run start
     ```

+    Open `http://localhost:3000` in your browser and navigate to the Markdown file you want to view.

 ## 📄 **Documentation**

 For detailed documentation on the project, check out the `.md` files in the repository.
+You can view them directly using the Markdown server.

 ## 🛠️ **Contributing**